oysteinxyz/react-beautiful-dnd-instant/README.md

 ### Overview

-Sets the `timeForLongPress` to 0.

-Enjoy instant dragging on touch devices.
+The problem: Instant dragging is not possible on touch devices.

-**Notice:** Disables scrolling on the drag handle and may cause other issues.
+This package fixes that by setting the `timeForLongPress` to 0.

 This is a temporary fix until we get an official solution.